Skip to main content

 Anyone wanting to book travel professionally needs an IATA number or equivalent (e.g., TIDS), a globally recognized identification number that allows travel agents and agencies to earn commissions when booking hotels or other travel-related services.
 Most travel agents partner with a host agency, such as Fora, which provides access to an IATA number (usually along with other benefits) in exchange for a commission split.

-There are no education requirements — such as a degree in a travel-related field — to become a travel agent in Canada though some host agencies have their own requirements.
+There are no degree requirements to become a travel agent in Canada, though some host agencies and regulatory bodies have their own requirements.
 Obtaining a travel agent certification is generally recommended, as it lends credibility to your business and establishes your expertise.
 Many host agencies, including Fora, offer travel agent training and certification programs.

 Setting up a business